As every project is different, I don’t have a price list as such but there is a pricing structure based upon what is required.

-Some clients refer all requests from publishers, printers, galleries etc to me – I then act on their behalf, supplying files direct so they don’t need to worry about it.
+Some higher profile clients refer all requests from publishers, printers, galleries etc to me – I then act on their behalf, supplying files direct so they don’t need to worry about it.
 I am happy to discuss this option if of interest.

 Galleries, museums and individual artists with entire collections that need to be digitised, please get in touch.
 Work can often be carried out on site and depending on the number of images, level of accessibility etc. can be a cost effective option.